allefeld/tikzfig/README.md

-# Create pdf figures using the TikZ/pgf LaTeX package
+# Create pdf figures using the Ti*k*Z/pgf LaTeX package

 tikzfig is a Matlab toolbox to programmatically create figure files in pdf format using the [Ti*k*Z/pgf LaTeX package](https://ctan.org/pkg/pgf?lang=en).
-It exposes part of the TikZ interface to pgf as a Matlab API, so that graphics statements lead to the construction of a LaTeX file which is transparently processed into pdf, including a simple preview mechanism.
+It exposes part of the Ti*k*Z interface to pgf as a Matlab API, so that graphics statements lead to the construction of a LaTeX file which is transparently processed into pdf, including a simple preview mechanism.
 Additionally, functionality to easily create multi-panel figure layouts is provided.

-I created this toolbox, because the capabilities of TikZ go far beyond what can be reasonably achieved with Matlab's graphics, both in versatility and quality.
-To get an impression, have a look at [TikZ and PGF examples on texample.net](http://www.texample.net/tikz/examples/all/).
-The drawback is that this toolbox as well as TikZ/pgf itself cannot be used interactively, for fast prototyping.
+I created this toolbox, because the capabilities of Ti*k*Z go far beyond what can be reasonably achieved with Matlab's graphics, both in versatility and quality.
+To get an impression, have a look at [Ti*k*Z and PGF examples on texample.net](http://www.texample.net/tikz/examples/all/).
+The drawback is that this toolbox as well as Ti*k*Z/pgf itself cannot be used interactively, for fast prototyping.
 It's purpose is to produce high-quality publication-ready figures.

 ## Installation